thejimmyg/python-lambda-starter/README.md

 * Be able to edit everything in the lambda code editor -> perfect for experiments or dire emergencies
 * Rate limiting -> Never spend more than you expect

+## Architecture

+This uses the ports and adapters or hexagonal architecture with slightly different nomlenclature to make it more accessible to those unfamiliar with the style.

+*Incoming* ports and adapters are called *adapters* and are in the `adapters` folder.
+In each sub-folder the incoming port is in a file called `shared.py` and the incoming adapters are in the other files.

+*Outgoing* ports and adapters are called *drivers* and are in the `drivers` folder.
+In each sub-folder the port is in `auto.py` and the implementation in the other files.

+Code that relies on a driver should import its implementation from `auto.py`.
+Within that file, the correct adapter will we chosen based on environment variables.

+Code that relies on environment variables should read them as late as possible, and not assign them to global variables.

+## Tasks

+There is a simple system for running a series of sequential tasks, and tracking their progress.
+The task system consists of a state machine to manage retries (either errors, or because the lambda has reached the 15 min limit), an adapter to connect the state machine to a lambda function, an `app.tasks` file with the task definitions and a tasks driver to track task progress.

+The tasks and HTTP lambdas both use exactly the same code, it is just deployed to different lambda functions with different timeouts.

 ## Install